afair/postgresql_cursor/README.md

-                      PostgreSQL uses 0.1 (optimize for 10% of result set) This library uses 1.0 (Optimize for 100% of the result set) Do not override this value unless you understand it.
+                      PostgreSQL uses 0.1 (optimize for 10% of result set) This library uses 1.0 (Optimize for 100% of the result set) Do not override this value unless you understand it. with_hold:boolean Keep the cursor "open" even after a commit.

 Notes: